 The core aims of the ESCP Research Committee are:

-- To broaden engagement of ESCP members across all countries in clinical and translational research.
+- To broaden engagement of ESCP members across all countries in clinical and translational research

-- To develop platforms for international studies.
+- To develop platforms and infrastructure support for international studies

 To deliver these core objectives, the committee will: